Release – Ocugen, Inc. Announces Business Advisory Board

 Certain statements included in this news release constitute “forward-looking statements” which involve known and unknown risks, uncertainties and other factors that may affect the results, performance or achievements of MustGrow.

-Generally, forward-looking information can be identified by the use of forward-looking terminology such as “plans”, “expects”, “is expected”, “budget”, “estimates”, “intends”, “anticipates” or “does not anticipate”, or “believes”, or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “would”, “might”, “occur” or “be achieved”.
-Examples of forward-looking statements in this news release include, among others, statements MustGrow makes regarding: (i) the investor webcast to be held on April 26th 2023; (ii) the ability of MustGrow’s Soil Amendment and Biofertility initiative to complement existing Biocontrol programs currently under development; and (iii) the anticipated commercial and strategic advancement of MustGrow in certain regions and crops in 2023.
+Generally, forward-looking information can be identified by the use of forward-looking terminology such as “plans”, “expects”, “is expected”, “budget”, “estimates”, “intends”, “anticipates” or “does not anticipate”, or “believes”, or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “will”, “would”, “might”, “occur” or “be achieved”.
+Examples of forward-looking statements in this news release include, among others, statements MustGrow makes regarding: (i) the development and commercialization of MustGrow’s soil amendment, biofertility and biocontrol technologies; (ii) the expansion of MustGrow’s development work across the United States; (iii) commercial-scale adoption; (iv) the potential benefits and performance of TerraSanteTM; and (v) the global fertilizer market and sub-markets.

 Forward-looking statements are subject to a number of risks and uncertainties that may cause the actual results of MustGrow to differ materially from those discussed in such forward-looking statements, and even if such actual results are realized or substantially realized, there can be no assurance that they will have the expected consequences to, or effects on, MustGrow.
 Important factors that could cause MustGrow’s actual results and financial condition to differ materially from those indicated in the forward-looking statements include, among others, the following: (i) the preferences and choices of agricultural regulators with respect to product approval timelines; (ii) the ability of MustGrow’s partners to meet obligations under their respective agreements; and (iii) other risks described in more detail in MustGrow’s Annual Information Form for the year ended December 31, 2021 and other continuous disclosure documents filed by MustGrow with the applicable securities regulatory authorities which are available at www.sedar.com.
 Readers are referred to such documents for more detailed information about MustGrow, which is subject to the qualifications, assumptions and notes set forth therein.